Biggles: Early life

 According to stories in The Boy Biggles and Biggles Goes to School, James Bigglesworth was born in India in May 1899, the son of an administrator in the Indian Civil Service and his wife.
 James was the younger of two sons, Charles being the elder by five years.
 The young James had little contact with European culture and commenced a lifelong affection for India, befriending the local Indian boys, exploring the countryside and learning to speak fluent Hindi.
 He retained a lifetime gift for languages and as an adult spoke French and German fluently, with a "fair command" of other languages.
-He spent holidays in England, under the custody of "Dickpa", an eccentric uncle and inventor who lived in rural Norfolk.
+He spent holidays in England, under the custody of "Dickpa", an eccentric uncle and inventor who lived in rural Buckinghamshire.
 When Biggles, now an adult, visits Dickpa, his father's brother, again, an adventure begins that takes both men to Brazil (the Cruise of the Condor).
 Biggles then attended Malton Hall School in Hertbury, England.
 His first encounter with an aircraft was with a Blériot that landed on the school cricket ground.

 First World War

-Biggles left school and initially joined the army as a subaltern in the Rifle Regiment in 1916.
-He transferred to the Royal Flying Corps and learned to fly in the summer of 1916, at No. 17 Flying Training School, which was at Settling, Norfolk, flying solo after two hours of instruction.
+Biggles left school and initially joined the army as a subaltern in the Royal Flying Corps and learned to fly in the summer of 1916, at No. 17 Flying Training School, which was at Settling, Norfolk, flying solo after two hours of instruction.
 He then attended No. 4 'School of Fighting' in Frensham, Lincolnshire.

 Posted to France with under 15 hours, dual and solo, he first flew in combat in September 1916 with 169 Squadron, RFC, (commanded by Major Paynter).
 His observer was another youth named Mark Way, a New Zealander.
 Biggles began flying the F.E.2b "pusher" and later the Bristol F2B.
-In late summer 1917, he was transferred to 266 Squadron RFC, commanded by a Dubliner, Major Mullen.
+In late summer 1917, he was transferred to 266 Squadron RFC, commanded by Major Mullen.
 With 266 Squadron, Biggles flew the Sopwith Pup and the famed Sopwith Camel, developing a friendly rivalry with 'Wilks' (Captain Wilkinson) and the S.E.5s of 287 squadron and forming a close friendship with his young cousin Algy (the Hon.
 Algernon Montgomery Lacey).
 A study of the short stories featuring his First World War exploits, suggests that he had a 'score' of 49 aircraft, three balloons and one submarine, while himself being shot down or crash-landing eight times.
-He was awarded the Distinguished Service Order and the Military Cross and bar.
+He was awarded the Distinguished Service Order and the Military Cross.